b1naryth1ef/biblio/README.md

 biblio is fukin wip man

-- Fix module pathing
-- Parse docstrings
-- Cleanup AST flatten
-  - Some edge cases here we so far just brush over
-- Better file pathing in config
-  - Allow multiple path sources
-  - Rules should allow for include/exclude
-  - all of this needs to respect module pathing
+- Implement methdology for linking/parsing out types in data
+  - We need to somehow extract types and modify the parsed docstrings to include links
-- Proper config
+- Proper HTML output
-- Proper outputs
+  - Theme
-  - Markdown
+  - Search
-  - HTML (themable? gitbook like?)
-- Allow for live outputing, inotify -> rebuild module
+- Allow for live outputting w/ inotify
-- multiprocessing
+- Multiprocessing